 The well-established national final, Eesti Laul, returns for 2021 and included last year’s winner, Uku Suviste, who was given a pass to the semi-finals (but nothing further).
 He was one of several previous Eurovision entrants who are in the line up: Ivo Linna (1996), Koit Toome (1998 & 2017), Tanja (2014) and Juri Pootsman (2016).
 The semi-finals took place on 18 and 20 February and the final on 6 March.
 The artists’ songs were released in early December and can be listened to on the Eesti Laul website.

-Like most of the Scandinavian and Baltic countries, Finland will not be giving 2020’s national final winner a pass to the contest in 2021 (and he has decided not to re-enter) and will be holding a national final once again.
+Like most of the Scandinavian and Baltic countries, Finland did not give Aksel, 2020’s national final winner, a pass to the contest in 2021 and held a national final once again.
 Aksel was not expected to enter this year but his surprise participation in 2021’s selection was announced along with 6 other artists.
-Uuden Musiikin Kilpailun 2021 will take place on 20 February.
+Uuden Musiikin Kilpailun 2021 took place on 20 February.

-After internally selecting in 2020, France will be returning to a national final in 2021.
-“Eurovision France, c’est vous qui décidez!” will take place sometime in January with 12 competing acts.
+After internally selecting in 2020, France returned to a national final in 2021.
+“Eurovision France, c’est vous qui décidez!” took place on 30 January with 12 competing acts.

 The winner of Georgian Idol was again used in 2020 to select Georgia’s artist.
 Shortly after the cancellation, the artist was selected to represent Georgia in 2021 and the song released on 15 March.

 Germany went through quite a detailed internal selection process in 2020 but their selected artist for the cancelled contest will not be returning for Germany in 2021.
 Instead, ukulele-playing singer-songwriter Jendrik Sigwart was announced as Germany’s artist in early February.
 The song will be released on 25 February.

-Internally selected for 2020, Stefania was re-selected by the Greek broadcaster and 5 songs have been written as potential entries.
+Internally selected for 2020, Stefania was re-selected by the Greek broadcaster and 5 songs were written as potential entries.
 The title of the selected song was revealed in January, and has the same songwriting team as the 2020 entry.
 The song will be revealed on 10 March.